Best External Battery Chargers

 Lithium-ion, in specific, will self-discharge around five percent in 24 hours and over a month, around one to two percent.
 Not too bad, all things considered.

 Q: Can You Charge a Laptop with a USB Port?

-On the road, external battery chargers can be a lifesaver.
+On the road or away from a power source, external battery chargers can be a lifesaver.
 But, your decision all depends on what you are looking for.
 Remember, those with larger capacities will oftentimes sacrifice portability and may not be suitable for small journeys and trips and vice versa.
 No matter, be sure to reference this guide if anything comes up.